mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 * `https://www.mobilecoin.com/token_metadata.json`: A JSON document containing token metadata
 * `https://www.mobilecoin.com/token_metadata.sig`: An ed25519 signature over the bytes of the .json document.
 This is binary data.

-The ed25519 signing key will be controlled by the MobileCoin foundation.
+The ed25519 signing key is be controlled by the MobileCoin foundation.
-This MCIP will be updated, and the public key will be posted here, after the key is created, if the proposal is accepted.
+We propose that the `MINTING_TRUST_ROOT` key is reused for this purpose.

-Token metadata ed25519 public key hex bytes: `TBD`
+Minting trust root ed25519 public key hex bytes: `TODO`

 The `token_metadata.json` document has the following schema (example):

 ```
 {
+    "schema_version": 1,
     "signing_timestamp": "10020032320032",
     "metadata": [
         {